Evan's LaTeX Style Guide

 environment SHOULD be indented by at least two spaces. -

-There must not be any trailing whitespace, i.e. no line may end with a whitespace character.
+There MUST NOT be any trailing whitespace, i.e. no line may end with a whitespace character.

 -